 There are still a lot of questions related to doing business in China.
-Club China offers you the unique opportunity to ask your questions to the Europe China Institute through our China Helpdesk!
+Club China offers you the unique opportunity to ask your questions to the experts of our China Helpdesk!

 How to recruit and retain technical staff